makma/fingerprintjs.com/content/blog/the-best-npm-browser-fingerprint-packages.md

 ![Browser Fingerprint](/img/uploads/savyohp.png)

 [Browser Fingerprint](https://www.npmjs.com/package/browser_fingerprint) allows you to detect unique users on your server by examining their header and connection information.
 It optionally uses cookies to make sure the fingerprint is consistent.
 This could be more aptly described as “session identification” rather than true browser fingerprinting.
-From the project’s [Github page](https://github.com/actionhero/browser_fingerprint), its authors describe the output as “information \[that] can be used as a "poor-man's" session identifier in your node projects.”
+From the project’s [Github page](https://github.com/actionhero/browser_fingerprint), its authors describe the output as “information \[that] can be used as a "poor man's" session identifier in your node projects.”

-### Ease of Use
+### Ease of use

 If you’re not using its cookies feature, Browser Fingerprint can be set up and used in a few lines of code: